Senior couple on laptop

 Special Needs Plans

 Plans designed for Beneficiaries with qualifying Chronic Illnesses.
-These conditions include but are not limited to diabetes, cardiovascular disorders, chronic heart failure, cancer, HIV/AIDS, dementia & end-stage liver disease
+Conditions include diabetes, cardiovascular disorders, chronic heart failure, cancer, HIV/AIDS, dementia & end-stage liver disease.

 Plans designed for Beneficiaries who currently reside in a full time assisted living facility or who require skilled nursing care at home.